KingSora/OverlayScrollbars/README.md

 }
 ```

-When the plugin is added with the `OverlayScrollbars.plugin` function all OverlayScrollbar instances will add the plugin automatically from that point on.
-Already created instances will not have the plugin.
-The instance modules instance is returned with the `osInstance.plugin` function:
+When the plugin is added with the `OverlayScrollbars.plugin` function, all OverlayScrollbar instances will automatically add the plugin from that point on.
+Previously created instances will not have the plugin.
+The instance module instance is returned with the `osInstance.plugin` function:
 ```js
 OverlayScrollbars.plugin(instancePlugin); // plugin is added